+Patients usually start with standard protocols before considering stem cell treatment for fibromyalgia as an option.
 Current treatment guidance says that the first step in managing fibromyalgia is educational support for patients and a focus on non-pharmacological regimens, such as exercise and psychological therapies.
-Experts agree that regular physical activity should also be considered a cornerstone of treatment [5, 6].
+Experts agree that regular physical activity should also be considered a cornerstone of treatment.

 In non-responsive patients, pharmacological therapies should be added, especially to those with sleep or mood disturbances.